mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 Colors in the form of RGB, HEX, and HSLA are supported.

 Some CSS properties use multiple values.
 For example `border: 1px solid black`.
-Framer suports these also.
+Framer supports these also.

 - boxShadow: "10px 10px 0 rgba(0, 0, 0, 0.2)"